 Apart from drugs, doctors will recommend a change in diet and exercise as the best way to control your cholesterol level.
 However, any person with a high level of cholesterol will need to do a lot to keep the health of their heart at excellent levels.
+In this article, we will discuss various ways on How to lower cholesterol level.

 Cholesterol is insoluble in water.
 Therefore, it depends on lipoproteins to transport it.
 There are different kinds of lipoproteins, which have varying effects on health.